Who are the most successful English clubs? We look at the teams to have won the most major honours in English football history.

 The All-Time Leaders

-Let’s start with the headline figure, which is that Liverpool are on 45 major honours (19 league titles, eight FA Cups, nine League Cups, six European Cups and three UEFA Cups), two clear of their eternal rivals Manchester United (43), who are one ahead of them on English league titles (20 vs.19) as it stands but three behind them when it comes to the beacon of prestigiousness that is the European Cup/Champions League.
-United, like Chelsea, have won all three major European titles – Liverpool never won the Cup Winners Cup – and maybe, at some point, one of these sides will win the UEFA Conference League.
+Let’s start with the headline figure, which is that Liverpool are on 46 major honours (19 league titles, eight FA Cups, 10 League Cups, six European Cups and three UEFA Cups), two clear of their eternal rivals Manchester United (43), who are one ahead of them on English league titles (20 vs. 19) as it stands but three behind them when it comes to the beacon of prestigiousness that is the European Cup/Champions League.

-The other thing to note is that despite seemingly endless online debate about whether clubs like Manchester City (first major honour: the 1904 FA Cup) and Chelsea (first major honour: the 1954-55 league title) have “history,” the fact is they are the joint fourth most successful teams in English footballing history, and are both narrowing that gap to Arsenal in third.
+The other thing to note is that despite seemingly endless online debate about whether clubs like Manchester City (first major honour: the 1904 FA Cup) and Chelsea (first major honour: the 1954-55 league title) have “history,” the fact is they are the fourth and fifth most successful teams in English footballing history, and are both narrowing that gap to Arsenal in third.

 Ancient Lore

-Football didn’t start in either 1992 or 1888, but you can draw arbitrary lines at any point if you’re looking to bolster or supress a club’s cachet.
-As New Years Day 1900 dawned the most successful league sides were Aston Villa (four title wins), Sunderland (three) and Preston (two).
+As New Years Day 1900 dawned, the most successful league sides were Aston Villa (four title wins), Sunderland (three) and Preston (two).
 Villa added a fifth later in 1900 and a sixth in 1910 but have been champions of England only once since, in 1981, although that did allow them the opportunity to become European champions in 1982.

 Other midlands sides of note include Nottingham Forest, who parlayed their single league title in 1978 to a pair of European Cup wins in 1979 and 1980, and Leicester, who began the 2010s without having ever been champions of England or FA Cup winners, an issue they sorted out in 2016 and 2021 respectively.

 But if we’re going to draw a dividing point, why not use the Second World War, which saw league football suspended for seven seasons, and, contrary to what a lot of 1992 deniers claim, was often used as a neat football history dividing point prior to the foundation of the Premier League.
-The Before The War table has Villa well clear on 12 honours, four ahead of Blackburn and then five sides on seven.
-Arsenal are in there, and can lay claim to being the most historically consistent side, the only club in this list to regularly challenge for honours in the 21st century.
-The decline of north east football always deserves some considered thought, with all of Sunderland’s and Newcastle’s league titles coming before the war.
-Sunderland, in 1936, remain the last champions of England to play in stripes, which contrasts England significantly with Italy, among other nations.

 Most Successful English Clubs in Football Pre WWII